 Whenever you buy a new car, you get an express warranty on the material or workmanship and affirmations or promises that such material or workmanship is defect-free or will meet a specified level of performance over a specified period of time.

-It does not matter that the dealer was not the one that made the car.
-The dealer must answer for what the manufacturer does because they sell the cars.
+It does not matter that the dealer did not make the car.
+The dealer must answer for the manufacturer’s actions because they sell the cars.
 It is up to the dealer and manufacturer to figure out who owes what to who.

 Mississippi and Federal Lemon Laws

 Mississippi’s Lemon Law protects you for 18 months from the date of purchase or delivery.
-During this time, if you report to the dealer that the car does not conform to all applicable express warranties, the dealer must make all necessary repairs to bring it into compliance with these warranties.
+During this time, if you report to the dealer that the car does not conform to all applicable express warranties, the dealer must make all necessary repairs to comply with these warranties.

-The dealer is not allowed to keep trying to fix the car to run out of the clock.
-If they make three unsuccessful attempts to repair the car or the vehicle is out of service for 15 or more days, the dealer must then replace the car or buy it back from you.
+The dealer cannot keep trying to fix the car to run out of the clock.
+If they make three unsuccessful attempts to repair the car or the vehicle is out of service for 15 or more days, the dealer must replace it or buy it back from you.

 Your Remedies Under Lemon Laws